tymek300/Selene.io/README.md

 7. **Access the project:**

   Open your web browser and navigate to http://localhost/yourrepository to see the project in action.

+## 6. How to use

+  To do anything with shop content you need to login to the default admin account with:
+  - Mail: github@test.com
+  - Password: Gittest123_

+  Then you need to open user profile and click admin dashboard button to access dashboard.
+You can manage all shop staff.

 ## 5. License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You can find the full text of the license in the [LICENSE](./LICENSE) file.